joanseg/The-Positioning-Manual/chapters/11-Risk.md

 This raises the question: if you're a missionary, do you invent/choose your mission or does it find you?
 What I've seen is that they're both common, and neither is inherently superior or more effective.

 Mercenaries are in it for the money.
 This blunt description might seem like a dismissal but it's not.
-It's just that mercenaries are simple to describe. :)
+It's just that mercenaries are simple to generalize about. :)

 Now obviously, even if human behavior was simple enough to describe with this missionary-mercenary generalization (it's not), we'd still find elements of both types in every person.
 Even missionaries are going to act like mercenaries at times when they need the money more than they need the satisfaction of living out their mission.
 And even mercenaries will seek the meaning and satisfaction of some kind of mission, even if that mission is chosen and optimized to maximize its potential monetary upside.